Laser-Techniques-Company/laser-techniques-company.github.io/software/laserviewer.md

 # LaserViewer&trade; Inspection Software

-The LP-5000&trade; is provided with our proprietary LaserViewer&trade; data acquisition and reporting software, which is a commercially produced, standard product employing a Windows-based platform.
+The LP-5000&trade; is provided with our proprietary LaserViewer&trade; data acquisition and reporting software, which is a commercially produced, standard product employing a Windows&trade;-based platform.
 It is capable of acquiring and mapping multichannel laser profilometry data, as well as LaserVideo&trade; imaging (LVI), laser-scanned FPI and straightness data.
 The LVI provides an image of the component surface similar to that of a borescope.
 The LVI, however, is unaffected by the optical distortion that is typical for borescopes.
 It is a quantitative map of the surface reflectance that allows operators to locate and measure features such as chips, scratches and discoloration.

 ## Customizable Operator Interface